disizmj/node-farmer/README.md

 > Fruit	- Fruit is a backup, extract seed from fruit to re-sow seed in soil.
 It's like recovery/rollback feature

-> Plow 	- Is a scripting language used to build seed(input) to farmer
+> Plow 	- A scripting language used to build seed(input) to farmer

 > Soil 	- A host or group of hosts used to deploy seed

+> Canal	- A waterway to convey water for irrigation, temporary workarea

 ### Installation instructions: